Back to News

-Origins of the Pasty
+A Brief History of the Pasty

-Although it is widely believed that we can thank the wives of the Cornish miners for the wonderful invention that is the pasty’ its origins do, in fact, date back at least 800 years.
-First documented in the 13th Century, under the reign of Henry III, bakers in Norwich were accused of reheating three day old pasties and selling them on to make a profit.
+Although it is widely believed that we can thank the wives of the Cornish miners for the wonderful invention that is the pasty, its origins do, in fact, date back at least 800 years.
+First documented in the 13th Century, under the reign of Henry III, bakers in Norwich were accused of reheating three-day-old pasties and selling them on to make a profit.

 Pasties then continued to cause a bit more trouble for the pastry-makers.
-In 1350, a ban was put in place in London to prevent shops selling their rabbit and pastry concoctions for more than a penny!
-Despite these pasties being assembled a little differently than to how you would expect today, it did allow people to discover that meat could be wrapped up inside the pastry this way.
+In 1350, a ban was put in place in London to prevent shops from selling their rabbit and pastry concoctions for more than a penny!
+Despite these pasties being assembled a little differently than how you would expect today, it did allow people to discover that meat could be wrapped up inside the pastry this way.

 cornish pasty at the beach

-Influence of Cornish Mining
+The Influence of Cornish Mining On Our Pasties

 It wasn’t until the 19th Century that the Cornish pasty that we all know and love first became recognisable to us.
 After the third mining boom in the 18th century, the Cornish mining industry was flourishing.
 Some of the areas, such as Gwennap and St Day, were among the richest in the world and, at its height, the tin mining industry in Cornwall owned around 600 steam engines.

 Men going into the mines needed a transportable, yet filling, lunch option that they could take with them.
-Known as the first convenience food, the filling would often consist of a potato and vegetable filling.
+Known as the first convenience food, early pasties would often consist of a potato and vegetable filling.
 The mixture placed in the middle of the pastry would be made very cheaply, but would be highly calorific to provide the miners with the energy that they needed to get through the day.

-Besides from it being a perfect handful, it has also been suggested that the ‘D’ shape of the snack allowed miners to hold the crust whilst eating before throwing it away, so as not to contaminate the food with their potentially arsenic-ridden hands.
-Arsenic was a huge problem for the miners, after it was discovered alongside the copper ores at mines such as Callington.
+Besides it being a perfect handful, it has also been suggested that the ‘D’ shape of the snack allowed miners to hold the crust whilst eating before throwing it away, so as not to contaminate the food with their potentially arsenic-ridden hands.
+Arsenic was a huge problem for the miners after it was discovered alongside the copper ores at mines such as Callington.
 In fact, the arsenic issue was so toxic that most people who came into contact with it died before reaching middle age.

 Pasties for sale